xavipocche/FactorIT/README.md

 ## REST API created with Java ♨ and Spring Boot 🍃

 # English
 The project simulates a shopping cart, where products can also be added and removed from it, users can be created and deleted, these are assigned to carts and with an endpoint the cart payment can be simulated.
 The function verifies that the user has a sufficient balance to pay the total sum of the prices of the products in the cart; otherwise, an exception is reported.
-All endpoints are documented with the swagger tool, to access the tool you must go to http://localhost:8080/swagger-ui/index.html.
+All endpoints are documented with the swagger tool, to access the swagger UI you must go to http://localhost:8080/swagger-ui/index.html once you ran the proyecy.

 Inside source packages there is a folder called FactorITtest where you can find a postman collection with all the endpoints that the API contains, also there are 2 SQL files where you can insert products or directly create the tables with some data that I added, if this script doesn't is executed, jpa will create the tables automatically anyway.
 The name of the database you need to create is shopping cart.